 It is notable that the G85 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-510 does not offer wifi capability.
+In contrast, the E-510 does not provide wifi capability.

 Both the E-510 and the G85 have been discontinued, but can regularly be found used on eBay.
 The E-510 was replaced by the Olympus E-520, while the G85 was followed by the Panasonic G95.
 Further information on the features and operation of the E-510 and G85 can be found, respectively, in the Olympus E-510 Manual (free pdf) or the online Panasonic G85 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-510 or the Panasonic G85 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.